 What should I tell my doctor before taking AVANDAMET?

-Before taking AVANDAMET, tell your doctor about all your medical conditions, including if you:
+in particular.
+Before taking AVANDAMET, tell your doctor about all of your medical conditions, including if you:

 - have type 1 (“juvenile”) diabetes or had diabetic ketoacidosis.
 These conditions should be treated with insulin.